Scakah/PCs/enclave/georg_zuse.md

 - 1803 Revival Edition: Futuristic Revolver with many bells amd whistles trimmed of for a "retro" feel

+- Young Moa: (Saddled Horse) Young flightless bird saddled and packed;
+  -   Mechanical Winged harness that allow it to glide and flap (but not fly) (CI)
 ## Perks

 - Quasar: as the user collects mass, beams of plasma may be shot out of his body